Analyzing Spot Diffraction Pattern¶

 if hholz.sum()>0:

-line = (kikuchi[hholz])[0]
+line = (holz[hholz])[0]

 plt.axline( (line[0], line[1]), slope=line[2], color='g', alpha=0.2, label='HHOLZ')

-for line in kikuchi[hholz]:
+for line in holz[hholz]:

 plt.axline( (line[0], line[1]), slope=line[2], color='g', alpha = 0.2)